-Understanding there to have been a burglary at Stainburn long before my tenure – my former boss had once mentioned it – I set to work to see whether the provenance of this memorial plaque was indeed the Stainburn which I knew well.
-Further scrutiny of the eBay auction page revealed to me the inscription on the plaque to be…
+I knew of a burglary at Stainburn long before my tenure with the CCT – my former boss had once mentioned it so I set to work to see whether the provenance of this ‘memorial plaque’ was indeed the Stainburn familiar to me.
+Further scrutiny of the eBay auction page revealed the inscription on the plaque to be…

 In memory of Margaret, wife of Walter Hall, Vicar or the church of